Learn from Australia’s leading ceramic artists in your own studio.

 Contact 1300 720 124

-The Australian Ceramics Association (TACA) acknowledges the Gadigal of the Eora Nation as the traditional custodians of the land on which we operate.
+The Australian Ceramics Association (TACA) acknowledges the Gadigal people of the Eora Nation as the traditional custodians of the land on which we operate.
 We recognise that sovereignty was never ceded and that we are on stolen land.